by aqara

 ├── smh.go # Aqara smart home platform API interface wrapper

-├── middleware.go # Middleware: user authentication, timeout control, exception recovery
+├── middleware.go # Middleware: user authentication, timeout control, panic recovery

 ├── config.go # Global configuration management and environment variable handling